The current Braille2000 version is: 2.274.

 Links on this web site are for informational purposes only.
 The experiences are my own, and your milage will vary.
 No answers on the transcription course are given, only experiences as I learn what the course wanted, and my knowledge of Braille 2000 grew.
 The tutorial and demos are for you to learn, and Braille 2000 staff encourages you to contact us with comments, questions, or concerns with the way the software works.

 This site collects no personal information.
 A link to contact Jared Rimer at the accessibility department is provided and it is an off site email address.
 This domain is used as an informational source.
 Bob's information has been provided as a convenience, please contact Bob with specific technical issues beyond my scope and knowledge of the product.
+I'll be sure to let you know if I do not know about the issue, and we'll learn together.
+Please share your experiences!
 We work as a team, without you, the product couldn't be what it is today.